Ann-Opare/sidehustle-capstone-project-group14/README.md

 ## Acknowledgments

 -The entire Group 14 team for working together and productively to make sure everyone did their part.
--Lordsacastic for taking us through an introductory Git course.
+-Lord-sarcastic for taking us through an introductory Git course.